colonyos/documentation/content/colonies-cli.rst

 Create a snapshot
 -----------------
-A Snapshot is a read-only copy of a Label.
-Snapshots are useful when you want to make sure that a Label is not changed.
-For example, you can create a snapshot of a Label and then download the snapshot to another computer.
-A snapshot can not be changed after it has been created.
+A snapshot is a read-only copy of a label.
+Snapshots are useful for ensuring that a label remains unchanged.
+For instance, you can create a snapshot of a label, then download it to another computer, ensuring you retrieve the same files part of the snapshots even if the label has been modified.
+Once created, a snapshot cannot be altered.

 .. code-block:: console